OlesPartyka/list-of-books/README.md

 Features:
   1. View Books:
        Displays a list of all books with their titles and authors.
        Includes a filter to search books by title.

   2. Add Books:
        A form to add a new book with the following fields:
          Book title.
          Author selection from a dropdown list.

   3. Edit Books:
        Allows updating the title or author of a book.

-  4.Delete Books:
+  4. Delete Books:
        Deletes a book from the list.

-  5.Notifications:
+  5. Notifications:
        Displays a notification for successful addition, update, or deletion of a book.
 Notifications automatically disappear after 5 seconds.

-  6.Auto-refresh:
+  6. Auto-refresh:
        The book list updates automatically after adding, editing, or deleting a book.

 Technologies:

   Frontend:
     React: Functional components and hooks for state management.
     Bootstrap: For basic styling and responsive design.